 What the SCAMPER Model?

-The SCAMPER Model is a Tool that helps professionals Redefine existing Products by Rethinking How they are Perceived, Used or Designed.
+The SCAMPER Model is a Tool that helps Redefine existing Products by Rethinking How they are Perceived, Used or Designed.

 It is a Lateral-Thinking method for Product Innovation.